 All new supervisors are required to attend a training course before starting supervising.
 Courses are run by both the Engineering Department and the University near the beginning of the Michaelmas and Lent terms.
 To attend an Engineering course (the recommended route), email the Teaching Office, stating which papers or modules you are supervising.

-Courses in the Michaelmas term will run on 6 and 13 October 2017, in the afternoon.
+Details on when the courses are running can be found at: http://teaching.eng.cam.ac.uk/content/training-new-supervisors.
 Priority will be given to those who intend to supervise this term.

 A course will also be arranged for the start of the Lent term.

 The notes below answer the main questions and issues raised by new supervisors.

 Large group lectures in the Department of Engineering are supplemented by supervisions (‘tutorials’ in other universities) of small groups of students (usually 2, but sometimes 1, 3 or more) paid for by the students' Colleges, however, singleton supervisions should not be given without the prior consent of the Director of Studies; Colleges may refuse payment for such supervisions.
 Each undergraduate will usually have on average two or three supervisions a week during term, each lasting one hour.
 Supervisors may be academic or research staff, or graduate students.